 Execution & Operations

-The pilot event mobilized 75+ volunteers, including:
+The pilot relied on 75+ volunteers, including:

 - Ophthalmologists and PAs